elsehow/socratic/README.md

 # socratic

-A Python script that simulates a structured debate between two AI models (Claude) to iteratively refine and strengthen arguments on a given topic.
+A Python script that strengthens a thesis using socratic dialgoue.

+- **Input**: Thesis (in `first_message.py`)
+- **Output:** A more robust version of the thesis.

 ## Overview

-This project creates an automated conversation between two Claude AI models with different roles:
+This script simulates a structured debate between two AI models (Claude) to iteratively refine and strengthen arguments on a given topic.

 - **Claude 1**: Argues in favor of the thesis
 - **Claude 2**: Provides skeptical criticism to improve arguments
 - **Moderator**: Synthesizes the discussion into a refined thesis for the next round